Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Conclusions and Future Work

-In this paper, we proposed \emph{epistemic parity} as methodology for measuring the utility of DP synthetic data in support of scientific research.
-We assembled a benchmark of six peer-reviewed papers that analyze one of three studies in the ICPSR social science repository.
-We then experimentally evaluated epistemic parity achieved by three state-of-the-art DP synthesizers over the papers in our benchmark.
-Overall, we found epistemic partiy to be a compelling method for evaluating DP synthesizers.
-Further, we found that, of the three DP synthesizers we evaluated, two performed best for some of the papers, but no single synthesizer outperformed all others on all papers.
+\emph{Summary of contributions.} In this paper, we proposed \emph{epistemic parity} as methodology for measuring the utility of DP synthetic data in support of scientific research.
+We assembled a benchmark of peer-reviewed papers that analyze one of four studies in the ICPSR social science repository.
+We then experimentally evaluated epistemic parity achieved by state-of-the-art DP synthesizers over the papers in our benchmark.
+Overall, we found epistemic parity to be a compelling method for evaluating DP synthesizers.
+Further, we found that, of the six DP synthesizers we evaluated, no single synthesizer outperformed all others on all papers.
 Finally, some findings were never reproduced by any of the synthesizers.

-Despite facing well-known reproducibility challenges during benchmark construction, we are confident that our results will lead to generalizaeble insights.
-We are continuing to expand the benchmark with additional studies and papers.
-We are also incoroporating additional synthesizers, to develop stronger insight into the performance trade-offs between classes of DP synthesizer methods in this setting.
+Despite facing well-known reproducibility challenges during benchmark construction, we are confident that our results will lead to generalizable insights.
+We are continuing to expand the benchmark with additional studies and papers, and invite others to use our open-source extensible framework, \synrd, to contribute.
+We are also incorporating additional synthesizers, to develop stronger insight into the performance trade-offs between classes of DP synthesizer methods in this setting.

-\paragraph{Rebalancing Utility and Privacy.} The reality is that DP is yet to see broad use across domains, both in the sciences and in support of decision-making.
-On the other hand, other techniques, including anonymization and aggregation, that offer no formal guarantees of privacy, are widely used and even encoded in law in many jurisdictions.
-Moreover, many settings have conditions that can be met to allow the release of data to authorized partners.
-In these cases, the party is trusted, and noise-added data plays no role.

-A conservative way to look at DP is as a ``first pass'' debugging tool: strong privacy guarantees, unreliable for scientific study, yet useful for developing software and methodology.
-Once the process is developed, one can apply for direct access to the original data with a clearer intent and more detailed project plan --- the software for experiments is already written.
-In our work, we aim to quantify the utility of DP synthetic data beyond the limited use case of debugging, to directly support scientific experimentation.

-We also advocate for a counterbalance to DP: Where DP provides strong privacy guarantees and best-effort utility, we recommend the study of strong epistemic parity guarantees with best-effort privacy.
-After all, this approach is broadly used in practice currently, but in an unprincipled way.
-What would a formal epistemic parity guarantee look like?